Tim Jenkin: Escape

-After their incarceration, Jenkin, Lee and several other inmates began plotting an escape, which would involve copies of several prison keys that Jenkin made from wood.
+After their incarceration, Jenkin, Lee and several other inmates began plotting an escape, which would involve copies of several prison keys that Jenkin made from wood and pieces of wire.
 Jenkin had smuggled some money into prison.
 The initial plan was that eight of the political prisoners would escape, leaving behind two who were nearing the end of their sentences.
 One of the intending escapees, Denis Goldberg, communicated with comrades in the ANC through coded letters sent to Baruch Hirson in London.
 Hirson then communicated with Joe Slovo in Mozambique and a date for the escape was set and an escape vehicle arranged.

 As the plan evolved it became clear that for the escape to be successful it would have to be restricted to three people, who would have to hide in a small closet at one point.
 The escape preparations brought some differences of opinion amongst the political prisoners, but they remained comrades and all contributed in some way to the escape effort.
-The fact that they were all in prison for their political activities and beliefs united them, and "as members of a revolutionary organisation [they] were disciplined and shared in [their] suffering collectively".
+The fact that they were all in prison for their political activities and beliefs united them, and "as members of a revolutionary organisation they were disciplined and shared in their suffering collectively".
 Goldberg and the others decided to withdraw from the escape, with Goldberg continuing to be involved in the preparations.

 In December 1979, Jenkin, Lee and fellow inmate Alex Moumbaris broke out of Pretoria Central Prison using handmade keys to ten of the doors leading out of the prison, after several hair-raising moments when encountering unforeseen obstacles.
 Goldberg distracted the warden while the three made their escape.
 The street was deserted, but they still had to find their way out of South Africa, into Mozambique and to freedom.
 This had involved a great deal of planning but there were still many challenges in the execution, travelling via Angola, Zambia and Tanzania finally to London.